underscoreio/shapeless-guide/src/pages/representations/products.md

  1. Each size of tuple has a different, unrelated type, making it difficult to write code that abstracts over sizes.

- 2. There is no type for 0-length tuples, which are important for representing products with 0 fields.
+ 2. There is no type for zero-length tuples, which are important for representing products with zero fields.
     We could arguably use `Unit`,
     but we ideally want all generic representations to have a sensible common supertype.